 Low Sustained Limit (LSL)

+Low Sustained Limit (LSL) for an Energy Storage Resource (ESR)

+The limit established by the QSE, expressed as a MW value that may be less than, equal to, or greater than zero, continuously updated in Real-Time.
+A negative LSL for an ESR describes the maximum sustained energy charging capability of the ESR.
+A positive LSL for an ESR describes the minimum temporary energy discharging capability of the ESR.

 Low Sustained Limit (LSL) for a Generation Resource

 The limit established by the QSE, continuously updatable in Real-Time, that describes the minimum sustained energy production capability of a Resource.